hikeventures/hikeventures.github.io/_posts/best/2016-05-23-best-winter-gloves.markdown

 It always takes time to find the right product and everyone has a different taste on features or design so I decided to come up with a list of winter gloves / mittens from different brands which received good recommendations.

 We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and we always [keep an eye on the market](http://www.hikeventures.com/ISPO-2016-interviews/) for better products which we could possibly take on our trips in the future.
-The links on this site contain affiliate links and the winter gloves below would be our choice if we were to buy new gloves for our next winter adventure.
+The links on this site contain affiliate links.

 # The best ski and snowboarding gloves for 2016